9 Crucial Steps to Alzheimer’s Planning

 • Being a New Jersey resident;

-• Having a legitimate social security number;
+• Having a legitimate Social Security number;

 • Reside in a medical institution or approved home/community-based setting;

-While the rules are very complicated, it is usually safe to assume that individual will qualify for Medicaid as long as they hold under $2,000 in countable resources in NJ.
+While the rules are very complicated, it is usually safe to assume that an individual will qualify for Medicaid as long as they hold under $2,000 in countable resources in NJ.

 Questions to Address After The 9 Crucial Steps